-- Set
+- o Set

-- List
+- o List

-- Map
+- o Map

 4.3.8 Cassandra Counter

 The counter is a special column used to store a number that this changed increments.
 For example, you might use a counter column to count the number of times a page is viewed.
 So, we can define a counter in a dedicated table only and use that counter datatype.